eksctl-io/eksctl/site/content/usage/16-fargate-support.md

 [AWS Fargate][fargate] is a managed compute engine for Amazon ECS that can run containers.
 In Fargate you don't need to manage servers or clusters.

-Amazon EKS can now launch pods onto AWS Fargate.
+[Amazon EKS can now launch pods onto AWS Fargate][eks-fargate].
 This removes the need to worry about how you provision or manage infrastructure for pods and makes it easier to build and run performant, highly-available Kubernetes applications on AWS.

 ### Creating a cluster with Fargate support